ahmetonurslmz/aws-lambda-adapters/README.md

 Ready-use adapters (resolvers and body parsers) for AWS Lambda Proxy integration

-AWS Lambda Proxy integration in API gateway on AWS has structure for getting request and returning response.
-However, this structure needs some ready-use adapters to parse body and return response.
-AWS Lambda adapters are here!
+AWS Lambda Proxy integration for API gateway on AWS has a fixed structure for getting request and returning response.
+However, this structure needs some ready-use adapters, converters and parsers so that AWS Lambda adapters can provide you with efficient input and output.

 For better performance, you must use "**Use Lambda Proxy integration**" for your dependent API gateway with lambda function.